yuridiprodo/yuridiprodo.github.io/articles/2025-01-23-strutture-di-permesso.md

 >*The integrity of the individual is violated in order to further the superior interests of the superego of humanity, the party, which knows which beliefs are right and which are wrong.
 The party is the ghost in the machine, which appears to run on automatic pilot, using the human desire for companionship and social connection as fuel for an effort to detach individuals from their own desires and substitute the dictates of the party, which is granted the unlimited right to enforce its superior opinions on all of mankind.*
 >
->L'integrità dell'individuo viene violata per promuovere gli interessi superiori del super-io dell'umanità, [il partito](/articles/2023-09-14-il-mondo-distopico-di-orwell.html), che sa quali credenze sono giuste e quali sono sbagliate.
+>L'integrità dell'individuo viene violata per promuovere gli interessi superiori del super-io dell'umanità, [[2023-09-14-il-mondo-distopico-di-orwell|il partito]], che sa quali credenze sono giuste e quali sono sbagliate.
 Il partito è il fantasma nella macchina, che sembra funzionare col pilota automatico, usando **il desiderio umano di compagnia e connessione sociale** come carburante per uno sforzo volto a staccare gli individui dai propri desideri e sostituirli con i dettami del partito, che ha il diritto illimitato di imporre le sue opinioni superiori su tutta l'umanità.

 ---